DNA polymerase: Function

 The main function of DNA polymerase is to synthesize DNA from deoxyribonucleotides, the building blocks of DNA.
 The DNA copies are created by the pairing of nucleotides to bases present on each strand of the original DNA molecule.
 This pairing always occurs in specific combinations, with cytosine along with guanine, and thymine along with adenine, forming two separate pairs, respectively.
 By contrast, RNA polymerases synthesize RNA from ribonucleotides from either RNA or DNA.

 When synthesizing new DNA, DNA polymerase can add free nucleotides only to the 3' end of the newly forming strand.
 This results in elongation of the newly forming strand in a 5'–3' direction.

-It is important to note that the directionality of the newly forming strand (the daughter strand) is opposite to the direction in which DNA polymerase moves along the template strand.
+The directionality of the newly forming strand (the daughter strand) is opposite to the direction in which DNA polymerase moves along the template strand.
 Since DNA polymerase requires a free 3' OH group for initiation of synthesis, it can synthesize in only one direction by extending the 3' end of the preexisting nucleotide chain.
 Hence, DNA polymerase moves along the template strand in a 3'–5' direction, and the daughter strand is formed in a 5'–3' direction.
 This difference enables the resultant double-strand DNA formed to be composed of two DNA strands that are antiparallel to each other.

 The function of DNA polymerase is not quite perfect, with the enzyme making about one mistake for every billion base pairs copied.
 Error correction is a property of some, but not all DNA polymerases.
 This process corrects mistakes in newly synthesized DNA.
 When an incorrect base pair is recognized, DNA polymerase moves backwards by one base pair of DNA.
 The 3'–5' exonuclease activity of the enzyme allows the incorrect base pair to be excised (this activity is known as proofreading).
 Following base excision, the polymerase can re-insert the correct base and replication can continue forwards.
 This preserves the integrity of the original DNA strand that is passed onto the daughter cells.